RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 One things heavier gauge guitar strings are good for is exactly the reason so many people avoid them — they strengthen the hand.
 The extra tension, as well as the difference in surface area on your fingertips, can make playing heavy gauge strings quite difficult.

-Some players use this to their advantage.
-For example, they’ll practice intricate lead lines on acoustic guitar, building up speed as they go.
+Some guitarists like Stevie Ray Vaughan used this to their advantage, and new musicians have followed suit.
+They’ll practice intricate lead lines on acoustic guitar, building up speed as they go.

 When they switch to an electric guitar, which generally use much thinner gauge strings than an acoustic, their hand speed is even faster.